T.A.T.u.: 2012–2021: Aftermath with Volkova and Katina arguments

 On 6 April 2014, the music video to "Love in Every Moment" was released to the Cornetto Ru page on YouTube, in which Katina and Volkova filmed their scenes apart.
 Towards the end of the video, Volkova is shown interacting with a body double of Katina, with the latter's face obscured.
 The song is part of the "A Sight of Cupid" project which contains several short films about love.
 In the short film "Together Apart" the duo were portrayed as cupids.
-On 22 May 2014, both singers introduced the film at the Cannes Film Festival.
+On 22 May 2014, both singers introduced the film at the 67th Cannes Film Festival.
 Due to their conflict and in keeping with Katina's wishes to not interact with Volkova, both singers had separate interviews with reporters.
 Volkova announced during an interview with the Italian press that the film would be the last collaborative work between her and Katina.
 Despite tensions, a petition dubbed "#tATuComeback" was circulated throughout popular social media websites, such as Facebook and Twitter, in the hopes that the former duo would resolve their conflicts and return with their long-awaited comeback as they had originally planned.

 On 19 May 2016, the duo met publicly again at the 25th anniversary celebration of the children's musical group Neposedy, which both were a part of before the formation of t.A.T.u.
 There, together with the children, Katina and Volkova unexpectedly performed "Nas Ne Dogonyat" ("Not Gonna Get Us").
-However, the artists—appearing distant and detached on stage—maintained a noticeable physical and emotional separation, seemingly ignoring each other throughout the event.
+However, the artists appeared distant and detached on stage, keeping a clear physical and emotional distance and largely avoiding any interaction with each other throughout the event.

 On 8 June 2021, a lengthy interview and documentary about t.A.T.u.'s story titled "ТАТУ: 20 лет спустя! Главная российская группа в мире" was published on YouTube on journalist Ksenia Sobchak's channel.
 The documentary discussed the formation of the group, its past controversies and Katina's and Volkova's personal and career developments after t.A.T.u.
 It also included interviews of former t.A.T.u. producer Ivan Shapovalov and Lena Katina's mother.
 Katina and Volkova were interviewed separately, as Katina rejected a common interview.
 The interview/documentary was the most trending video on Russian YouTube the day after it was published.